-OpenClaw computer use is the headline feature of the new 4.27 release — and it changes what an AI agent can actually do on your computer.
+OpenClaw computer use is the headline feature of the new 4.27 release, and it changes what an AI agent can actually do on your computer.
+After testing the release through real workflows, I'm convinced this is the update that turns OpenClaw from a smart chat assistant into a genuine automation engine.

-OpenClaw 4.27 ships Codex Computer Use as a first-class feature.
+OpenClaw 4.27 ships Codex Computer Use as a first-class feature, and the implications are significant.

-The install discovers the right MCP server, scans the marketplace, and uses fail-closed safety checks (it stops if something looks off).
+The install discovers the right MCP server, scans the marketplace, and uses fail-closed safety checks that stop the agent if something looks off.
+This is the kind of feature that turns "AI agent" into "real automation."

 Deep Infra As A New Provider

-OpenClaw 4.27 adds Deep Infra as a built-in provider.
+OpenClaw 4.27 adds Deep Infra as a built-in provider, and the practical impact is significant for anyone running cloud inference.

 File Attachments Actually Work

-If you've been trying to send contracts, reports, or data files to your agent for analysis — this was the blocker.
+If you've been trying to send contracts, reports, or data files to your agent for analysis, this was the blocker.
+It's now fixed.

 Strict Model Selection

-This is a fix that solves a real reliability problem.
+This fix solves a real reliability problem that's bitten me before.

 Telegram Stability Fixes

-If you've been running Telegram-connected agents through OpenClaw, three big fixes:
+If you've been running Telegram-connected agents through OpenClaw, three big fixes land in 4.27.

 If you're considering a Telegram AI agent, pair it with OpenClaw 4.27 for the best stability.